NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AMASSS_CBCT/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Do some maintenance to the previously made code
-1. Train masks segmentation models (Cranial Base, Mandible, Maxilla)
+1. Train new segmentations of stable regions of reference for image registration models (Cranial Base, Mandible, Maxilla)

 ## Approach and Plan